-Finally add the orange juice and zest along with the coconut aminos and briskly simmer until it begins to thicken, 8-10 minutes.
+Step 6: Then add the orange juice and zest along with the coconut aminos and briskly simmer until it begins to thicken, 8-10 minutes.

-What to serve with this Healthy Orange Chicken:
+Ways to serve this

 - With a touch of red pepper flakes or sriracha sauce for spice!